Adelaide coastal waters

 - supported community awareness and education of catchment to coast issues through activities with the Marine Discovery Centre

-- Managed Rain Garden 500, a 3-year devolved grant program (link to modified page)
+- managed Rain Garden 500, a 3-year devolved grant program

 The EPA worked in partnership with other agencies and local government to support implementation of water sensitive urban design (WSUD) and better sediment management across the Adelaide region to improve coastal water quality